 Returning students select their room and roommate(s) each spring for the upcoming year through the housing lottery.
 Students will receive a lottery number for housing and those with the lowest (best) lottery numbers choose first.
 The lottery is seniority based.
 Rising seniors are assured the lowest numbers, followed by juniors then sophomores.

 The Honor Code and Code of Responsibility govern the lottery process.
 Any attempt at cheating, lying or falsifying information will be treated as an Honor Code violation.
-The Residence Life Office treats each student with fairness, and expects students to treat their peers fairly.
+The Residence Life Office treats each student with fairness and expects students to treat their peers fairly.

-Here are some helpful reminders to ensure a successful lottery process:
+The following will help ensure a successful lottery process: